Culture and Experience

 Kakunodate

-Sakura in Kakunodate
+Cherry blossoms in Kakunodate

-Origin of cherry- Someiyoshino
+The Origin of cherry- Someiyoshino edition -

 桜の由来-ソメイヨシノ編-